 ANC's Oscar Mabuyane promises economic reforms in the Eastern Cape

-Eastern Cape ANC provincial chairman Oscar Mabuyane on Wednesday promised voters that if the ruling party wins the elections it is going to change the economic outlook of the province.
+Eastern Cape ANC provincial chairman Oscar Mabuyane on Wednesday promised voters that if the ruling party won the elections it was going to change the economic outlook of the province.

-Mabuyane was speaking to SowetanLIVE after casting his vote at his former school, Zilimbola junior secondary school in Deberha village at Engcobo, about 85km from Mthatha, on Wednesday.
+Mabuyane was speaking to TimesLIVE after casting his vote at his former school, Zilimbola junior secondary school in Deberha village at Engcobo, about 85km from Mthatha, on Wednesday.

 The province's most powerful politician was very optimistic about a decisive victory for the ANC after the Wednesday poll.